sealad886/combine-blink/README.md

    c. **Speaker Identification**: For each diarized segment the pipeline extracts an aligned audio window, computes a pyannote embedding, and either reuses the closest existing speaker profile (via cosine similarity) or registers a new persistent speaker ID.
 The first time a speaker is heard, a sample of their voice is saved to the speakers\_dir for future voice cloning.

    d. **Multi-Camera Composition / Video Merging**:
          - **Multi-Camera Groups**: If the group contains clips from multiple cameras, the multi-camera composer:
-        1. Analyzes audio quality for each camera and (when the `speech_people` strategy is selected) estimates how many people are visible using OpenCV's built-in person detector
+            1. Analyzes audio quality for each camera and (when the `speech_people` strategy is selected) estimates how many people are visible using a Hugging Face object detector
         2. Selects the best audio source and aligns clips against the diarized speech timeline when available
         3. Generates a switching timeline based on the configured strategy—`speech_people` keeps the speaking camera in view and, during silent moments, switches to the angle with the most people
             4. Creates a composite video with automatic angle switching; with `speech_people`, a top-right "Review Alt Angles" indicator is displayed whenever multiple angles contain people during a silent stretch
+            5. Uses a single-pass ffmpeg filter_complex path by default (faster), with a robust multi-step fallback
       - **Single-Camera Groups**: Uses simple sequential merge with crossfade transitions

    e. **Output Generation**: The final composite/merged video, the diarized transcript (with speaker names substituted from the config), and the speaker voice samples are all saved to the output\_dir.